cs-uob/COMS10014/docs/sessions.md

 ## Class Tests

-Four workshops will be class tests - exact dates will be announced with enough time to prepare for each one.
+Three workshops will be class tests - exact dates will be announced with enough time to prepare for each one.
 Class tests do not count towards your grade for the unit, but attending them (even if you do badly on the test) counts for the attendance hurdle just like other workshops.

 For the class tests, in the first hour you solve some questions under semi-exam conditions (e.g. individually, no talking).
 In the second hour we will go through the solutions together.